 We both plunged into the foam, wading and feeling with our feet.
 The foam was discoloured from particulate matter and very salty, and new ‘waves’ threatened to swamp us as the wind brought more from the adjacent sea.
 You will imagine my relief when I felt a furry body beneath foam which was up to my neck, and the furry body turned out to be a live but very sick dog.
 He had been trapped under the surface for 20 minutes.

 Initial symptoms were bloodshot eyes, coughing, tachypnoeic with a very wet chest with ronchi/rales and hypersecretion.
-He was still able to ambulate, however, and so we hoofed it to the car and sped off back to Cape Town and the veterinary hospital.
+He was still able to ambulate, however, and so we hoofed it to the car and sped off back to Cape Town and the veterinary hospital where we had booked an appointment via telemed vet clinic software.
 By the time we arrived an hour later the cough had settled but he had developed a harsh wheeze throughout the respiratory cycle.
 He was admitted on IV fluids and prophylactic antibiotics for monitoring, and 24 hours later is gradually improving.

 Mild cases of SWAS (not uncommon in divers) generally resolve with rest within a few days, while more severe cases require positive pressure ventilation (a very good response to CPAP/PEEP has been observed).
 Expert opinion and the literature I’ve been able to track down concur that there is no role in for corticosteroids.